KDE/kaccounts-integration/README.md

 * CreateAccountJob
 * RemoveAccountJob

+# KDE Control Module

+The Online Accounts KCM is the main user-visible point for KAccounts, and can be accessed either through System Settings, or directly from any system menu which allows launching of KCMs directly (including KRunner).
+It is built using the Qt Quick module mentioned above, and uses Kirigami as its base.

 # Provider and Service files

 If you plan on creating new providers and services, you will need to register those with